pathwaycom/pathway/examples/projects/custom-python-connector-twitter/README.md

 The purpose of this example is to show how to implement custom python connector.

-The sample script is a simple Pathway pipeline that turns a stream of tweets into a Pathway table and writes the stream of changes to an `output.csv` file.
-Twitter API was used as an example, but any data stream can be fed into Pathway using this method.
+The sample script is a simple Pathway Live Data Framework pipeline that turns a stream of tweets into a Pathway Live Data Framework table and writes the stream of changes to an `output.csv` file.
+Twitter API was used as an example, but any data stream can be fed into Pathway Live Data Framework using this method.

 How to launch this example:
 1. Install Pathway package using method described here `https://pathway.com/developers/documentation/introduction/installation-and-first-steps/`